OLED: One-Class Learned Encoder-Decoder Network with Adversarial Context Masking for Novelty Detection: Experiments

 The three datasets chosen for the experiments are MNIST \cite{lecun1998mnist}, CIFAR-10 \cite{krizhevsky2009learning} and UCSD \cite{chan2008ucsd}.
 These particular datasets were chosen based on their popularity as benchmarks in the anomaly detection literature.
 The setups were chosen in a way that enables OLED to be compared to a variety of recent state-of-the-art methods.

 {\bf MNIST:} MNIST is a dataset that contains 60,000 images of handwritten digits from 0 to 9.
 Images in MNIST are grayscale with a resolution of 28 x 28.
-Beyond classification, MNIST is widely used as a benchmark for anomaly detection in images.

-{\bf CIFAR:} CIFAR is a dataset that contains 60,000 natural images of objects from across ten classes.
-Images in CIFAR are RGB with a resolution of 32 x 32.
-Similar to MNIST, CIFAR is also used widely as a benchmark in the anomaly detection literature.
-However, CIFAR presents more of a challenge because images differ substantially across classes, and the background of images are not aligned.
+{\bf CIFAR-10:} CIFAR-10 is a dataset that contains 60,000 natural images of objects from across ten classes.
+Images in CIFAR-10 are RGB with a resolution of 32 x 32.
+Similar to MNIST, CIFAR-10 is also used widely as a benchmark in the anomaly detection literature.
+However, CIFAR-10 presents more of a challenge because images differ substantially across classes, and the background of images are not aligned.

 {\bf UCSD:} This dataset \cite{li2013anomaly} consists of two subsets (Ped1 and Ped2) with different outdoor scenes.
 Available objects in the frames are pedestrians, cars, skateboarders, wheelchairs, and bicycles.
 Pedestrians are dominant in nearly all frames and considered as the normal class, while other objects are anomalies.
 We assessed our method on Ped2, which includes 2,550 frames in 16 training and 2,010 frames in 12 test videos, all with a resolution of 240×360 pixels.
-Following \cite{zaheer2020old}, we calculated frame-level AUC and EER to evaluate performance and compare against both patch-based and full-frame setups.
+Following \cite{zaheer2020old}, we calculated frame-level area under the receiver operating characteristic (AUCROC) and Equal Error Rate (EER) to evaluate performance and compare against both patch-based and full-frame setups.